-Being a western millennial woman, I was raised together with my Internet.
+Being a Western millennial woman, I was raised together with my internet.
 Every day, on my numerous open tabs, I encounter news, advertisements, gossips and chronicles; vibrant mosaics of information appear on my devices.
 Assisted by the magic technologies that come to my hand, I do things more quickly and accurately.
 One might think these growing capabilities would lead to autonomy.
-Here, however, one encounters a paradox, as consuming these ever-developing technologies raises instead, the issue of dependence.
+Here, however, one encounters a paradox, as consuming these ever-developing technologies raises instead the issue of dependence.
 We depend on those who develop technology, on their business plans, or their contributions to social value.
-And we change with it (Padilla, 2017).
-It is thus critical to keep questioning what technological horizons are relevant for us and how we are building them.
+And we change along with technology (Padilla, 2017).
+It is thus critical to keep questioning which technological horizons are relevant for us, and how we are building them.

 Willing to practically engage with technology, I started looking for places that could be starting points for amateurs like me.
-Some of my male friends who were software developers and open-technology enthusiasts suggested me to attend a hackerspace.
+Some of my male friends who were software developers and open-technology enthusiasts suggested I should attend a hackerspace.
 However, I was discouraged from joining due to shared experiences from my close female friends who have already attempted to enter hacker communities.
-They described them as male-dominated, competitive, massively technocentric and hard to fit in as a woman.
-While I was still searching for spaces to acquire technical skills at my own pace, I received an invitation to an international event which combines technology with feminism.
+They described these as male-dominated, competitive, massively technocentric, and hard to fit in as a woman.
+While I was still searching for spaces to acquire technical skills at my own pace, I received an invitation to an international event which combined technology with feminism.
 Participating in this gathering inspired me to further study the work of feminist hackers.

 In this essay, I will examine the context of technological environments that lack diversity and inclusion, as well as the practices of feminist communities that respond to this phenomenon.
-At first, I will explore how the origins of hacker culture, contributed to the creation of gender-based social exclusions.
-Afterwards, I will narrate how sexism and misogyny reproduce in the geekdom, highlighting the importance of addressing this phenomenon.
+First, I will explore how the origins of hacker culture have contributed to the creation of gender-based social exclusions.
+Then, I will narrate how sexism and misogyny reproduce in the geekdom, highlighting the importance of addressing this phenomenon.
 Finally, I will present the practices of feminist hacker communities, emphasising the value of supporting their work.
 Not only because they create safe spaces for excluded individuals to gain agency with technology, but also because, as Christina Dunbar-Hester, ethnographer and researcher of the politics of technology, puts it, they redefine who counts as a hacker, and what counts as hacking (Dunbar-Hester, 2020).
-Their efforts to encourage collective knowledge production and Do-It-Together practices in inclusive and diverse environments envisage a technological future where I could see myself fitting.
+Their efforts to encourage collective knowledge production and Do-It-Together practices in inclusive and diverse environments envisage a technological future where I could see myself fitting in.

 Chapter 1 - A boys-only club

-Over the last three decades, the explosive growth of the information technology industry augmented the interest around it.
+Over the last three decades, the explosive growth of the information technology industry has lead to an increased interest in this industry.
 Mass media, national governments, and college administrators began advertising employment in computing as the most promising career path (Dunbar-Hester, 2020).
 Successful tech entrepreneurs and programmers like Elon Musk, Mark Zuckerberg, and Steve Jobs became our new role models; all of them white, upper-class men.
-Steve Henn, host of the podcast When Women Stopped Coding, narrates that plenty of early computer ads from the '80s were full of men and boys.
+Steve Henn, host of the podcast When Women Stopped Coding, narrates that plenty of early computer ads from the ’80s were full of men and boys.
 Nobody can be sure why they became a better target market for computers, but this idea fed on itself; that “computers are toys, that boys use to do boy things” (Henn, 2014).
-In parallel, the rise of male geek character representation in pop culture, such as the TV sitcom Big Bang Theory, legitimises the geek as a new form of masculine identity (Morgan, 2014).
+In parallel, the rise of male geek character representation in pop culture, for example in the TV sitcom The Big Bang Theory, legitimises the geek as a new form of masculine identity (Morgan, 2014).

 Why are women avoiding tech-based environments?
-How did associating hacking competence with masculinity become a norm?
-Sociologist Tim Jordan argues that hacking inherited the gender biases of computer science, in numbers, as well as in attitudes.
+How did the association of hacking competence with masculinity become a norm?
+Sociologist Tim Jordan argues that hacking inherited the gender biases of computer science, in numbers as well as in attitudes.
 A cultivated culture of male dominance and even exaggerated misogyny pushed away most female developers (Jordan, 2016).
 Historical narratives about the origin of hacking may indicate how the culture of hackers grew to exclude people not fitting their repetitive identity pattern.

 Hacker, a title of honour

-Steven Levy, in his book Hackers: Heroes of the Computer Revolution, describes the birth of computer hacking at the Massachusetts Institute of Technology (MIT) in the '60s.
-MIT's famous Radiation Laboratory contributed to the development of advanced military systems since World War II.
+Steven Levy, in his book Hackers: Heroes of the Computer Revolution, describes the birth of computer hacking at the Massachusetts Institute of Technology (MIT) in the ’60s.
+MIT’s famous Radiation Laboratory contributed to the development of advanced military systems after World War II.
 Digital Equipment Corporation donated a large-scale computer to the Lab, which had previously been used for military purposes.
 This computer, among others that followed, became a central point around which the first groups of obsessed tech tinkerers and programmers gathered (Levy 1984).
-The protagonists of this story, young, curious, well-educated, white men would gradually form a community characterised by a particular culture.
+The protagonists of this story – young, curious, well-educated white men – would gradually form a community characterised by a particular culture.
 Hacking became a self-conscious and widely noticed practice, with its own intellectual pursuit and values (Jordan, 2016).

 Hacking, as a general concept, is an attitude towards life.
 What’s fun for you?
 If finding playful clever ways that were thought impossible is fun then you’re a hacker …. journalists found about hackers around 1981, misunderstood them, and they thought hacking was breaking security.
 That’s not generally true: first of all, there are many ways of hacking that have nothing to do with security, and second, breaking security is not necessarily hacking.
 It’s only hacking if you’re being playfully clever about it (Stallman, 2012).

-In his attempt to emphasise the playful nature of hacking, as opposed to its malicious version, Stallman's above definition tells half the story.
-Although some journalists have misunderstood hackers, others have tried to present them as mythical figures and heroes of the digital revolution.
+In his attempt to emphasise the playful nature of hacking, as opposed to its malicious version, Stallman’s above definition only tells half the story.
+Although some journalists have misunderstood hackers, others have tried to present them as mythical figures and heroes of the digital revolution:

 Those magnificent men with their flying machines, scouting a leading edge of technology which has an odd softness to it; outlaw country, where rules are not decree or routine so much as the starker demands of what’s possible (Brand, 1972).

 This is what Stewart Brand wrote about hackers in 1972.
-Stewart Brand is best known as the publisher of the Whole Earth Catalog, a famous magazine that became a bible for a big part of the American counterculture in the '60s and '70s.
-Specifically, for the part promoting the back-to-the-land movement, communal life, and even adopted semi-religious systems from the exotic east (Turner, 2006).
-It is interesting to notice how this new age spirituality went together with the glorification of, what was described as, an aethereal new technology.
+Stewart Brand is best known as the publisher of the Whole Earth Catalog, a famous magazine that became a bible for a big part of the American counterculture in the ’60s and ’70s.
+Specifically, for the role it played in promoting the back-to-the-land movement and communal life, and even adopting semi-religious systems from the exotic East (Turner, 2006).
+It is interesting to notice how this new-age spirituality went together with the glorification of what was described as an aethereal new technology.

 Hacker ethics and aesthetics

-Steven Levy found in hackers a “daring symbiosis between man and machine”, whose urge to learn, tinker and create technical beauty is above all other goals (Levy, 1984).
-He codified an overall “hacker ethic” in a list of tenets that promote a hands-on imperative, a dedication to information freedom, a mistrust of authority, a commitment to meritocracy, and the faith that computers can improve people's life.
-A lot of people, coming from different political and ideological backgrounds, find the tenets of hacker ethic appealing, probably because of their constant invocations to freedom.
-“Information wants to be free” (IWTBF), is one of the most common slogans used by hackers.
-This sentence is half of the famous quote of Stewart Brand, recorded at the first Hackers Conference in California, in 1984.
+Steven Levy found in hackers a “daring symbiosis between man and machine”, whose urge to learn, tinker and create technical beauty supersedes all other goals (Levy, 1984).
+He codified an overall “hacker ethic” in a list of tenets that promote a hands-on imperative, a dedication to information freedom, a mistrust of authority, a commitment to meritocracy, and the faith that computers can improve people’s lives.
+Many people, coming from different political and ideological backgrounds, find the tenets of hacker ethic appealing, probably because of the constant invocations of freedom.
+“Information wants to be free” (IWTBF) is one of the most common slogans used by hackers.
+This sentence is half of a famous quote by Stewart Brand, recorded at the first Hackers Conference in California, in 1984.
 In its original form, this aphorism could advocate for free and open information, but could also be an argument in favour of the benefits of proprietary information: